zivillian/LGThinQ/README.md

 ### initial connect

 The first request was only send once - all other setup tries skipped the first request.
 All reset procedures I could find did not help.
-Looks like the device is tied to a region after the initial pairing - even if it failed.
+Looks like the device is tied to a region domain after the initial pairing - even if it failed.
+But it looks like the device is shipped with the domain `common.lgthinq.com` and updates its hostname via the `/route` endpoint.
+Future updates then need to happend at the now known domain.

 1. https://common.lgthinq.com/route
     ```http